ArthurChiao/cheat-sheets/bash/misc.md

   ```
   Try and see what happens!

-1.list supported shells of your system
+1. list supported shells of your system

   ```shell
   $ cat /etc/shells